car-r/astro-pickleball/src/pages/blog/pickleball-vs-tennis.md

   - "pickleball"
 ---

-Pickleball is becoming extremely popular, especially in places with mild winters and a lot of public outdoor tennis courts.
+You might be asking yourself <a href="/blog/why-is-pickleball-exploding-in-popularity">why is pickleball so popular</a>?
+Pickleball is taking the world by storm, especially in places with mild winters and a lot of public outdoor tennis courts.
 While both pickleball and tennis are racquet sports, there are some key differences in the equipment, rules, pace of the game, and various levels of play.

 ## Pickleball Equipment vs Tennis
 In pickleball, players use a composite paddle and a plastic ball with holes (wiffle ball), while tennis requires racquets and a felt-covered ball.
 Pickleball courts are also smaller, measuring 20x44 feet compared to the regulation tennis court size of 78x36 feet.
 Additionally, the pickleball net is lower at 34 inches compared to 36 inches in tennis.